ArduPilot/ardupilot/README.md

 ## What's New?

-We are pleased to announce the implementation of "Altitude Control for Waypoints."
+I am pleased to announce the implementation of "Altitude Control for Waypoints."
 This feature empowers users to dynamically adjust the altitude of waypoints through throttle input, providing enhanced control during flights.

 ## How Does It Work?